Cochran, Georgia: Government

 Cochran operates under a Mayor-Council system of government, with the day-to-day business being handled by a city manager.
-The city manager is Richard Newbern.
-The Mayor is Billy Yeomans.
+The interim city manager is Angela Redding.
+The Mayor is Carla Coley.
 The Police Chief is Jeff Trawick, and the fire chief is Brock Wilcher.

 In 2016, at a City Council meeting held on October 11, Mayor Michael Stoy resigned from office, alleging that certain City Council members had participated in an illegal meeting.
 Since there was more than a year remaining in his term, a special election was held to elect another Mayor.

 In 2013, the city manager decided to terminate the employment of the police and fire chief, and replace them with a public safety director in order to save money, but rescinded his decision days later amidst public disapproval, and announced the appointment of a task force to look at the budget and advise him on choices.

 In 2011, Mayor Cliff Avant was charged with felony theft for allegedly donating city-owned PVC pipe to a local church.
 He admitted the donation and the mistake of not having it declared surplus property by the city council.
 On the day of the trial, as a result of a plea deal, Avant resigned as mayor, and pleaded guilty to a charge of criminal trespass.

 In 2008, some of the Cochran Police Force came under scrutiny for various acts of misconduct, which included child molestation charges.
 One officer was charged and another resigned after being investigated for interference with custody.